hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 header.
 However, a client may request a header for just a subset of the parameters.
 The subset of interest is specified as a comma-separated list via the request parameter called `parameters`.
 (Note that the client would have to obtain the parameter names from a prior request.)
+There must not be any duplicates in the subset list, and the subset list must be arranged according to the ordering in the original, full list of parameters.
-This reduced header is potentially useful because it is also possible to request a subset of parameters when asking for data (see the `data` endpoint), and a reduced header can be requested that would then match the subset of parameters in the data.
-The server must ignore duplicates in the subset list, and the server's response must order the subset of parameters according to the ordering in the original, full list of parameters.
-This ensures that a data request for a subset of parameters can be interpreted properly even if no header is requested.
+The reduced header is useful because it is also possible to request a subset of parameters when asking for data (see the `data` endpoint), and a reduced header can be requested that would then match the subset of parameters in the data.
+This correspondence of reduced header and reduced data ensures that a data request for a subset of parameters can be interpreted properly even if additional subset requests are made with with no header.
 (Although a way to write a client as safe as possible would be to always request the header, and rely on the parameter ordering in the header to guide interpretation of the data column ordering.)

-Note that the `data` endpoint may optionally prepend the info header to the data stream.
+Note that the `data` endpoint may optionally prepend the info header to the data stream (at the user's request).
 In cases where the `data` endpoint response includes a header followed by `csv` or `binary` data, the header must always end with a newline.
 This enables the end of the JSON header to be more easily detected when it is in front of a binary data response.
 One good way to detect the end of the header is